Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

 \end{section}

-\begin{section}{Balancing the advertiser's objectives} The strategy we adopt to balance the two goals leverages the microfoundations of the experiment by recognizing that the goals are linked to each other by the economic logic of optimal bidding.
-Because the bidding logic depends on the auction format, the extent to which the two goals are balanced will also differ by auction format.
-In particular, we will show that, in SPAs, the inference and economic goals can be perfectly aligned, while in FPAs, leveraging this linkage is still helpful, but the goals can only be imperfectly aligned.
+\begin{section}{Aligning the advertiser's objectives} We align the inference and economic goals by leveraging the structure of the advertiser's bid optimization problem, which shows how these goals are linked.
+Because bidding depends on the auction format, the extent to which the two goals are aligned differs across auction formats.
+We show that in SPAs the inference and economic goals can be perfectly aligned, while in FPAs leveraging this linkage is still helpful, but the goals can only be imperfectly aligned.

-To characterize our approach, we consider the limiting outcome of maximizing the true expected profit function with respect to bids when the joint distribution $F \left (\cdot, \cdot,\cdot \middle \vert \cdot \right )$ is known to the advertiser.
-In what follows, we will use the expressions in equations (\ref{eq:revenueSPA}) and (\ref{eq:revenueFPA}) ignoring the second term, $Y(0)$, because it does not depend on the advertiser's bid, $b$.
-This expression also has the benefit of directly connecting the potential outcomes to this auction-theoretic setting, with the treatment effect $Y(1) - Y(0)$ taking the role of the advertiser's valuation.
+To characterize our approach, we consider the limiting outcome of maximizing the true expected profit function with respect to bids when the joint distribution $F \left (\cdot, \cdot,\cdot \middle \vert \cdot \right )$ is known.
+In what follows, we use the expressions in equations (\ref{eq:revenueSPA}) and (\ref{eq:revenueFPA}) ignoring the second term, $Y(0)$, since it does not depend on the advertiser's bid.
+This expression also has the benefit of directly connecting the potential outcomes to this auction-theoretic setting, with the treatment effect, $Y(1) - Y(0)$, taking the role of the advertiser's valuation.